webplatform/docs-wpd/Style_Guide/Tables/index.md

 ==Syntax==
 For consistency and compatibility of tables, please use the following table syntax styles.
+These rules are required to ensure that tables print correctly in all contexts, including when they are part of a form field.

 ===Normal Pages===
 <pre><nowiki>